-Social Benefits (Sozialgeld): Individuals who are not able to work at least three hours per day, so that they are not eligible to "unemployment benefits II", and who live together with individuals who are themselves entitled to "unemployment benefits II", are eligible to social benefits.
+Social Benefits (Sozialgeld): Until 2022, individuals who were not able to work at least three hours per day, so that they were not eligible to "unemployment benefits II", and who live together with individuals who are themselves entitled to "unemployment benefits II", were eligible to social benefits.
 Social benefits are supposed to capture those people who would otherwise not be secured by social assistance.
-This is usually the case for children younger than 14, or children younger than 18 who are permanently unable to work.
-Benefit levels correspond closely to levels of social assistance.
-However, the benefit is more closely related to unemployment benefits II; often aggregate amount are reported together for these two benefits in official statistics.
+From 2023 on, social benefits have been discontinued and subsumed with unemployment benefits II under the citizen's benefit.
+However, the eligibility criteria did not change.

 Advances on Alimony Payments (Unterhaltsvorschuss): Up to 2016 (included), children under the age of 12 who only have a single mother or a single father (who may be divorced) are eligible to advances on alimony payments, if the other parent does not live in the same household and does not provide any alimonies, or the amount provided is below the minimum alimony.
 The maximum payment period is 72 months and interruptions in the payment period are possible, for example, because the other parent temporarily pays sufficient alimonies.
 If relevant, benefits are reduced by received child benefits and respectively by widow's pensions.
-As of 1 July 2017, children between 12 and 18 are also eligible to advances on alimony payments if they are not dependent on means-tested transfers or if they do receive means-tested benefits but their parent has a gross income of minimum 600 euros (as described in the Sozialgesetzbuch II, SGB II).
+As of 1 July 2017, children between 12 and 18 are also eligible to advances on alimony payments if they are not dependent on means-tested transfers or if they do receive means-tested benefits but their parent has a gross income of minimum 600 Euro (as described in the Sozialgesetzbuch II, SGB II).
 The maximum payment period of 72 months will no longer be applied.